-If you've ever tried to create a retirement plan, you already know how complex it is to try to account for decades of personal financial variables, taxes, potential pitfalls, life changes, predicting the future, etc. Unless you're a whiz at building financial planning tools, it will likely end up being an exercise in frustration.
+If you've ever tried to create a financial plan for retirement, you already know how complex it is to try to account for decades of personal financial variables, taxes, potential pitfalls, life changes, predicting the future, etc. Unless you're a whiz at building financial planning tools, it will likely end up being an exercise in frustration.
 To figure it all out correctly, most people need a little help in the form of a comprehensive planning tool.
 If you can find one.

 There are hundreds of free retirement calculators available across the internet, mostly found on financial sites.
 Most will ask you a handful of questions, use some generic assumptions, and produce a lump sum amount that you need to save for retirement.
 Slightly fancier ones will ask a couple of extra questions, and produce a probability % that represents your chances of having your retirement savings last as long as you need them to.
 Sound familiar?
 Imagine, instead of spending hours coming up with a comprehensive, reliable, retirement plan, you can spend 5 minutes (or less) using these free tools, and get your answer.
 Sounds great, but here's the problem - the information they provide is inaccurate at best.
 And that's being kind.
 They are no better than toys, and will mislead you with results that are way too high, or completely insufficient.
 Here are a few reasons why: